ESTCube-1: Software

 Mission Control System is currently being developed by the students of Tartu University under the supervision of the company CGI Group.

 Financing and costs

 ESTCube-1 was launched as a secondary payload onboard Vega flight VV02, the least expensive satellite launch offered by the European Space Agency.
 Because Estonia is an associated member of ESA, most of the launch expenses (about 70,000 euros) were covered by the Estonian member fee for educational expenses.
 With the launch, total expenses for the project were approximately 100,000 euros.

 Results

 The satellite successfully demonstrated the operation of the systems in space, with a two-year operational life.
+ESTCube did succeed in creating a more commercially available price of a satellite.
 The deployment of the E-sail was unsuccessful, and no measurements were taken of the E-sail or of the plasma braking deployment system.